August 24, 2011 by Thomas Senyk | Comments

 Check out all our open positions here and follow us on Instagram to see what it's like to be #QtPeople.

-We are happy to announce the release of Qt Design Studio 4.2.
-Qt Design..
+We're happy to announce the first 1.0 release of our Qt Extension for..

 Qt Group includes The Qt Company Oy and its global subsidiaries and affiliates.